haldud/mecha-car-statistical-analysis/README.md

 ![test lot3](deliverable3testLot3.png)

 Things are different for lot 3.
 Its mean is 1496.14 and the p-value is 0.04168.
 It is lower than 0.05 and we can as a result reject the null hypothesis.

+## Study Design: MechaCar vs Competition
+There are many ways to measure car quality, performance, and customer satisfaction.
+With today's advanced technologies and complexities of car designs, it seems that many cars suffer from recalls.
+Our study will focus on the number of recalls of MechaCars vs others.

+### Metrics to test
+The number of recalls in the first 10 years of ownership.
+### Null and alternative hypothesis
+#### Null
+MechaCars average about the same number of recalls in the first 10 years of ownership vs competition.
+#### Alternative
+MechaCars average statistically fewer recalls in the first 10 years of ownership vs competition.
+#### Statistical test to run
+We would run a two sample t-test to compare the number of recalls for MechaCars vs competition.
+We want to run this test, because we have two groups of samples with numeric value associated to each sample.
+### What data is needed to run the statistical test?
+We would need to collect two sets of data (MechaCar recalls and competition recalls) for the past 10 years.